About this listing

 Interaction with Guests

-I live on the top floor of the building, and aim to greet my guests and give them an orientation to the apartment and the city upon arrival.
-I am usually on hand to answer any questions.
+I live on the top floor of the building, and aim to greet my guests and give them an orientation, to the apartment and the city, upon arrival.
+I am normally on hand to answer any questions.
 If I am not here, a family member will usually deputise for me.

 Very well connected.
 No.41 Airport bus passes door on the way out to the Airport.
 No.7 cross-city route terminates on the opposite side of the Square.
 LUAS Red Line 7-minute walk south.
 DART and MAINLINE N-S train station 10 minutes walk.
 Most cross-city routes traverse O'Connell Street, three blocks to the west of us.

 Other Things to Note